micado-scale/ansible-micado/README.md

 ```

-- **deployment_id** is the id of a preregistered deployment in CloudBroker referring to a cloud, image, region, etc. Make sure the image contains a base os (preferably Ubuntu) installation with cloud-init support!
+- **deployment_id** is the id of a preregistered deployment in CloudBroker referring to a cloud, image, region, etc. Make sure the image contains a base OS (preferably Ubuntu) installation with cloud-init support!
 The id is the UUID of the deployment which can be seen in the address bar of your browser when inspecting the details of the deployment.
 - **instance_type_id** is the id of a preregistered instance type in CloudBroker referring to the capacity of the virtual machine to be deployed.
 The id is the UUID of the instance type which can be seen in the address bar of your browser when inspecting the details of the instance type.
 - **key_pair_id** is the id of a preregistered ssh public key in CloudBroker which will be deployed on the virtual machine.
 The id is the UUID of the key pair which can be seen in the address bar of your browser when inspecting the details of the key pair.
 - **opened_port** is one or more ports to be opened to the world.
 This is a string containing numbers separated by a comma.